 Automation is also emerging in an effort to help address challenges in the labor force.
 The industry is projected to experience a 6 percent decline in agricultural workers from 2014 to 2024.

 Harvest CROO Robotics has developed a robot to help strawberry farmers pick and pack their crops.
 Lack of laborers has reportedly led to millions of dollars of revenue losses in key farming regions such as California and Arizona.
 In the Hillsborough County, Florida region which has been described as the “nation’s winter strawberry capital,” between 10,000 and 11,000 acres of strawberries are typically harvested in a season.

 Harvest CROO Robotics claims that its robot can harvest 8 acres in a single day and replace 30 human laborers.
-In the short video below, the Harvest CROO team provides a demonstration of the robot:
+In the news clip video below features a demo of the Harvest CROO robot: